tytydraco/yessleep/out/The_Hollowbend_Line_Part_1.md

 Before realising the mistake I had just made, Betty was already spouting off about the town history and how there used not to be a hotel, but now there is, and who owns it.
 In that verbal diarrhea, we did manage to hear the name.

-“…Friendly Pines Motel,” I repeated slowly, as if saying it aloud would help it make sense.
+“…**Friendly Pines Motel**,” I repeated slowly, as if saying it aloud would help it make sense.

 “Yes!
 That’s the one,” Betty said, nodding like she’d just handed us the map to paradise.
 “Very nice.
 Can’t miss it.
 Just down Main Street, past the church, turn left at the bank, you’ll see the sign, bright green, says ‘Friendly Pines’ in big, cheerful letters.
 Don’t worry, dear, you’ll be fine.”